skyrimunificationproject/skyrimunificationproject.github.io/core.markdown

    * Quests are in Skyrim
 Sound Mods:
    * Audio Overhaul
-Various Mods:
+Various Mods: (many patches are for mods that will be installed with SUP Adventures)
+   * Artifacts - The Tournament of the Ten Bloods (Adventures)
+   * BadGremlin's Collection (Adventures)
-   * Allow autoselected
+   * Interesting NPCs
+   * Konahrik's Accoutrements (Adventures)
-   * Uncheck Mystic Condenser
+   * x Mystic Condenser (uncheck)
+   * The Tools of Kagrenac (Adventures)
+   * WACCF - Armor and Clothing Extension
+   * Weapons Armor Clothing and Clutter Fixes 2.0+ Arch-Mage's Quarters:
+   * None
 Winterhold City:
-   * None
-Arch-Mage's Quarters:
    * None
 Asset Patches
    * Rudy HQ Misc. for Superior Silverware